mclacore/tofu-on-azure/setup/README.md

 ```

 > [!TIP]
-> If you already have Terraform, I won't cover migrating from OpenTofu.
-However, you can find out more about how to do that [here](https://opentofu.org/docs/intro/migration/).
+> If you already have Terraform and want to migrate to OpenTofu, you can find out more about that [here](https://opentofu.org/docs/intro/migration/).

 ## Deploy a resource group